GitLwnc/GitLwnc.github.io/_pages/cv.md

   </video>
 </div>

-* Development of algorithm and system for risk and soil type identifications in real-time in autonomous excavators (Sep.
+* Development of algorithm and system for risk and soil type identifications in autonomous excavators (Sep.
 2020 ~ Dec.
 2020).

-  * Developing an autonomous excavator is crucial for excavation in high-risk construction environments such as the deep ocean and exo-planets, yet it faces two challenges: 1) detecting excavation risk in real-time, e.g., detecting unexpected hard rock and existing underground constructions; and 2) detecting soil types during excavation in real time for automatically adjusting excavation strategy.
+  * Developing an autonomous excavator is crucial for excavation in high-risk construction environments such as the deep ocean and exo-planets, yet it faces two challenges: 1) detecting excavation risk in real-time, e.g., detecting unexpected hard rock and existing underground constructions; and 2) detecting soil types during excavation in real-time for automatically adjusting excavation strategy.
 To solve these problems, this work developed a new real-time algorithm based on both time- and frequency- domain analyses of acceleration signals.
 Moreover, an excavation experiment was conducted to determine the appropriate position of acceleration sensors and the hyperparameters of the proposed algorithm.

   * Granted national invention patent: Zhang, **Yang**, et al. CN113065388B, 2022-11-01.